Sowmyachallabotla/LabTestResultsAnalytics/readme.md

 Use of LEAD(), LAG(), ROW_NUMBER(), and RANK() provide powerful time-series and ranking analytics critical for clinical and operational insights.

 Summary
-This system equips Labcorp with a robust data model and advanced SQL reporting tools that drive better clinical outcomes, optimize lab workflows, and support informed strategic management through actionable insights.
+This system equips  with a robust data model and advanced SQL reporting tools that drive better clinical outcomes, optimize lab workflows, and support informed strategic management through actionable insights.